OpenWebAdvocacy/website/src/posts/apple-implements-six-of-owas-dma-compliance-requests.md

 > It effectively geofences the development team.
 Browser-makers whose dev teams are located in the US will only be able to work on simulators.
 While some testing can be done in a simulator, there's no substitute for testing on device – which means developers will have to work within Apple's prescribed geographical boundary.
 > <cite>[Thomas Claburn - The Register](https://www.theregister.com/2024/05/17/apple_browser_eu/)</cite>

 This was clearly ridiculous.
-With iOS 18.2, Apple now allows not only browser vendors but all app developers to test their own apps which use APIs or functionality that Apple has been forced to share by the DMA.
+With iOS 18.2, Apple now allows not only browser vendors but all app developers (wherever they are in the world) to test their own apps which use APIs or functionality that Apple currently restricts to the EU.

 However, there is still no solution proposed by Apple to allow web developers outside the EU the ability to test and maintain their websites and Web Apps for EU consumers on third-party browsers which use their own engine.
 This is and will remain a significant barrier to browser competition on iOS.